Sustainable development goals

 By implementing the principle of equal treatment, RSU employees are informed about their rights and obligations.
 Thus, an additional dialogue within the RSU work collective is created and developed in the form of employee satisfaction surveys, news for employees, etc.

-In September 2020, RSU Regulations for Awarding Scholarships was updated in order to set the procedure for granting Latvian state scholarships.
+In September 2020, the RSU Regulations for Awarding Scholarships (in Latvian) was updated in order to set the procedure for granting Latvian state scholarships.

 - scholarship for the acquisition of a study programme or the minimal scholarship - 805;

 - minimal grant during maternity leave - 17;

 - one-off grant – 263;

 - for students of the Department of Doctoral Studies - 15 scholarships equivalent to a credit;